The Human Rights Act and penalties: The Human Rights Act and deceased persons

-This is because, in these circumstances, the deceased person cannot be given the right to a fair trial.
+This is because, in these circumstances, the deceased person is presumed to be innocent and a criminal charge cannot be inherited.

-- it is necessary to establish that the persons behaviour was careless, deliberate or dishonest, or that they did not have a reasonable excuse, and
+- it is necessary to establish the persons behaviour for them to be liable to a penalty, or that they did not have a reasonable excuse, and

 - they would have been personally liable for the penalty.